Topological surface-state destruction via trivializing proximity effect: Lattice localization despite continuum criticality: Introduction

 \subsection{Spectrum-wide quantum criticality versus surface-state localizability}

-The same 10-fold way employed in topological matter also classifies single-particle Hamiltonians with quenched randomness and their Anderson localization physics \cite{Evers08}.
-This is quite natural, as with problems of either topology or disorder, one stresses robust properties that are independent of model details.
-A complete classification of 2D Dirac Hamiltonians in the presence of quenched disorder was already known before the discovery of $\mathbb{Z}_2$ topological insulators \cite{BernardLeClair02}; here it was noted that classes CI, AIII, and DIII are ``doubled,'' with special versions of each of these classes admitting only abelian, non-abelian, or gravitational \cite{ghorashi2020criticality} gauge potential disorder.
-Later it was realized that these special cases are exactly realized at the boundary of 3D topological superconductors \cite{Schnyder08,footnoteSPDirt}.

-A special feature of the topological superconductor surface-state Dirac models is their exact solvability at zero energy in the presence of disorder \cite{Nersesyan1994,Ludwig1994,Tsvelik1995,Mudry1996,Caux1996,Bhaseen2001}, which establishes the protection of these states from Anderson localization \cite{Evers08}.
-In the advent of topology, this protection was also argued for on general grounds \cite{Essin15,Schulz-BaldesBook}.
+A special feature of topological superconductor surface-state Dirac models is their exact solvability at zero energy in the presence of disorder \cite{Nersesyan1994,Ludwig1994,Tsvelik1995,Mudry1996,Caux1996,Bhaseen2001}, which establishes the protection of these states from Anderson localization \cite{Evers08}.
 The protection of \emph{finite-energy} surface states (i.e., those away from the surface Dirac point) was only investigated recently.
 In numerical studies that employed effective continuum Dirac models (defined in momentum space to avoid fermion doubling), it was found that finite-energy states also avoid Anderson localization.
 Instead, finite-energy Dirac surface-states of class CI and AIII topological phases become quantum critical, with universal spatial fluctuations respectively captured by the spin- and integer-quantum Hall plateau transitions \cite{Ghorashi18,Sbierski20,ghorashi2020criticality,Karcher21,UFO24}.
 This phenomenon was dubbed spectrum-wide quantum criticality (SWQC).